What is PHP?

 PHP is a server side scripting language that’s used on nearly 80% of websites.
 As a server side coding language, it has no competition when it comes to usage.

-PHP (PHP: Hypertext Preprocessor) is used for Web Development.
-You can use it for other purposes but it’s primary usage is for server side coding.
+PHP (PHP: Hypertext Preprocessor) is used primarily for Web Development.
+You can use it for other purposes like command line scripting, but it’s primary usage is for server side coding.

 What Can You Do with PHP?